 You will want to store your seeds in a cool, dry place where moisture cannot get to them.
 Preferably, store them somewhere dark.
 Freezing your seeds is another option that will keep them for much longer, just be careful to thaw them slowly or you risk damaging them.

 While a survival garden won’t fit in your bug-out bag, not every situation is one where you have to get out of town.
-In fact, many times we are stuck right in our homes while supplies dwindle for everyone and we are forced to ration what we have left.
+In fact, many times we are stuck right in our homes while supplies dwindle for everyone and we are forced to ration what we have left (think pandemic).

 Plan and begin your survival garden basics now.
-It could be the thing that keeps you and your loved ones from going hungry when times get tough.
+It could be the thing that keeps you, your loved ones, your friends from going hungry when times get tough.
 No matter where you live or what kind of space you have at present, choose to take action.
-Someday, your life might depend on it.
+Someday your life might depend on it.

 Wondering what to do with all that fresh produce?
 Check out this article on Food Preservation!